DFL-TORO: A One-Shot Demonstration Framework for Learning Time-Optimal Robotic Manufacturing Tasks: DFL-TORO Methodology

 \subsubsection{Tolerance Extraction}

-To extract the tolerances, we posit a direct correlation between the value of $R(t)$ and the desired level of accuracy at a given point on the trajectory.
-This means, the more intensively the brake pedal is pressed, the greater the criticality of that trajectory portion, necessitating increased precision.
+To extract the tolerances, we pose a direct correlation between the value of $C(t)$ and the desired level of accuracy at a given point on the trajectory.
+This means that the more intensively the brake pedal is pressed, the greater the criticality of that trajectory portion, demanding increased precision.
 This is captured by introducing the functions $\Gamma_p(t)$ and $\Gamma_\theta(t)$, defined as:

 where $\kappa \in \{p,\theta\}$.
-In \eqref{eq:tol}, $R(t) = 0$ is associated with maximum tolerances $\epsilon_p^{max}$ and $\epsilon_\theta^{max}$, whereas a $R(t) = -1$ corresponds to the minimum tolerances $\epsilon_p^{min}$ and $\epsilon_\theta^{min}$.
-The parameters $\zeta$ and $n$ determine the shape and curve of $\Gamma_\kappa$.
+In \eqref{eq:tol}, $C(t) = 0$ is associated with maximum tolerances $\bm{\epsilon}_p^{max}$ and $\epsilon_\theta^{max}$, whereas a $C(t) = -1$ corresponds to the minimum tolerances $\bm{\epsilon}_p^{min}$ and $\epsilon_\theta^{min}$.
+The parameters $\zeta$ and $\Bar{n}$ determine the shape and curve of $\Gamma_\kappa$.
 By computing $\Gamma_\kappa(\tau_i)$ for each waypoint, we extract the requisite tolerances and pass it along with $\tau_i^r$ for re-optimization.